 Vessel cost comprises acquisition costs directly attributable to the vessel and the expenditures made to prepare the vessel for its initial voyage.
 Vessels are depreciated on a straight-line basis over their estimated useful economic life from the date of initial delivery from the shipyard.

 The useful life of the Company's vessels is estimated at 25 years from the date of initial delivery from the shipyard.
-For the year ended December 31, 2022, depreciation is based on cost less the estimated residual scrap value of \$300 per lightweight ton ("lwt").
+For the year ended December 31, 2023, depreciation is based on cost less the estimated residual scrap value of \$400 per lightweight ton ("lwt").

 Effective January 1, 2023, the Company increased the estimated scrap value of the vessels from \$300 per lwt to \$400 per lwt prospectively based on the 15-year average scrap value of steel.
 The change in the estimated scrap value will result in a decrease in depreciation expense over the remaining life of the vessel assets.
-We expect depreciation to decrease by approximately \$1.3 million during 2023 as a result of the prospective change in the scrap value.
+During the year ended December 31, 2023, depreciation expense decreased by approximately \$1.1 million as a result of the change in estimated scrap value.